-The ‘Pupil Premium’ is top-up funding received by schools, which aims to address the underlying inequalities between disadvantaged children and their peers.
+The ‘Pupil Premium’ is top-up funding received by schools which aims to address the underlying inequalities between disadvantaged students and their peers.
 The funding is used to tackle disadvantage by providing additional support in a wide variety of ways, and is targeted to reach those children who need it most.
 The amount that any school receives will depend on the number of pupils that it has who are eligible for Free School Meals or who have been registered for Free School Meals at any point over the preceding six years.
 In addition, pupils who meet the following criteria are also eligible:

-Looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority
+Children Looked After (CLA) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority

-Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order
+Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order.

 For clarification, children whose parents are in receipt of the following are entitled to receive Free School Meals:

-- Income-based Jobseekers Allowance
+Income-based Jobseekers Allowance

-- Income-related Employment and Support Allowance
+Income-related Employment and Support Allowance

-- Support under Part VI of the Immigration and Asylum Act 1999
+Support under Part VI of the Immigration and Asylum Act 1999

-- The guaranteed element of State Pension Credit
+The guaranteed element of State Pension Credit

-- Child Tax Credit (as long as you’re not also entitled to Working Tax Credit and you don't get more than £16,190 a year)
+Child Tax Credit (as long as you’re not also entitled to Working Tax Credit and you don't get more than £16,190 a year)

 Working Tax Credit run-on (paid for 4 weeks after you stop qualifying for Working Tax Credit)

-- Universal Credit (with annual earned income of no more than £7,400 after tax and not including any benefits you get).
+Universal Credit (with annual earned income of no more than £7,400 after tax and not including any benefits you get).